Identify As A Human Does: A Pathfinder of Next-Generation Anti-Cheat Framework for First-Person Shooter Games

 Aligned with \textbf{OBS.1}, \syspov thoroughly examines a player's time-series operations within a match.

-\textbf{Multi-LSTM Attention Encoders:} In \autoref{fig:framework} (a), we feed the seven sets of temporal features (\autoref{sec:temporalfeatures}) as input to seven independent Long Short-Term Memory (LSTM) \cite{LSTM1997Hochreiter} networks to acquire the embeddings.
+\textbf{Multi-LSTM Attention Encoders:} In \autoref{fig:framework}a, we feed the seven sets of temporal features (\autoref{sec:temporalfeatures}) as input to seven independent Long Short-Term Memory (LSTM) \cite{LSTM1997Hochreiter} networks to acquire the embeddings.
 For explanatory purposes, we illustrate the process using the example of the \textit{Economy} features. $\mathbf{F_{eco}^{n}}$ denotes the input feature vector.
-A dropout layer \cite{10.5555/2627435.2670313} is employed from the second to last LSTM layers respectively to mitigate the risk of overfitting. $\vec{h}_{G}^{n}$ denotes the output of the encoder, consists of one set of the seven temporal features mentioned in \autoref{sec:temporalfeatures}, where $G$ represents the set and $n$ indicates the sequence number among all outputs.
-For each time step, we introduce the Luong-style attention \cite{luong2015effective} afterward to help the model better understand the importance of different positions in the input sequence and aggregate different parts of the input weights.
-In \autoref{eq:attention}, $a_G^i$ represents the attention weight for the time step $i$. $\mathbf{W}_q$ and $\mathbf{W}_k$ denotes the learned weight matrices of \textit{query} and \textit{key} in attention mechanism. $i$, $j$ and $k$ indicate different time steps.
+Dropout layers \cite{10.5555/2627435.2670313} are employed to mitigate the risk of overfitting. $\vec{h}_{G}^{n}$ denotes the output of the encoder, consists of one set of the seven temporal features mentioned in \autoref{sec:temporalfeatures}, where $G$ represents the set and $n$ indicates the sequence number among all outputs. \adddiscuss{ For each time step, we introduce the Luong-style attention \cite{luong2015effective} afterward to help the model better understand the importance of different positions in the input sequence and aggregate different parts of the input weights, overcoming the challenge of identifying varying patterns in temporal data for a large number of samples. } In \autoref{eq:attention}, $a_G^i$ represents the attention weight for the time step $i$. $\mathbf{W}_q$ and $\mathbf{W}_k$ denotes the learned weight matrices of \textit{query} and \textit{key} in attention mechanism. $i$, $j$ and $k$ indicate different time steps.
 Concatenation operation is executed afterward, yielding $[\vec{a}_{G}^{n}||\vec{h}_{G}^{n}]$, where $||$ denotes concatenation.
 After two dense layers, $\vec{w}_{G}^{n}$ represents the final tensor for binary classification. {

 }